 How to Apply

 Two separate groups of steps let a student apply to the Parkland Pathway to Illinois program.
 The first is for high school seniors to first apply to Parkland College in a transfer program (they will have to reapply even if they took dual credit courses in high school).
 They can apply by clicking here and can find a list of transfer degree programs here.
-Once they are admitted to Parkland College, students then schedule an assessment test.
-This test, used for Parkland course scheduling purposes, must be completed by April 1.
+Once they are admitted to Parkland College, students then schedule an assessment test (make sure to identify yourself as a Parkland Pathway applicant when calling the Assessment Center).
+This test, used for Parkland course scheduling purposes, must be completed by May 1.

 The second group of steps begins February 15, which is the day that the University of Illinois Parkland Pathway to Illinois application opens.
 High school seniors would create their myillini.illinois.edu account and apply to the Parkland Pathway to Illinois program.
 To apply, students must have the following:

 – Access to their high school courses and grades

 – SAT and/or ACT scores sent electronically to the University of Illinois at Urbana-Champaign

 – 300-word (max.) essay related to their interest in the major they wish to study at the University of Illinois (a full list of undergraduate majors is available here)

 Once all parts of the University of Illinois application have been received, Pathway applicants will be reviewed for admission.

 Questions about the Parkland Pathway to Illinois program can be directed to Mary Kay Smith, Parkland College Admissions and Records, 217/351-2509 or Holly Herrera, University of Illinois, email@example.com.